stats285/stats285.github.io/assets/assignments/02/assignment2.md

     artifacts/elasticluster-config-tools                                                   0
     stats285/elasticluster                 Dockerized elasticluster for Stanford cour...
 0
     ```
+    The image can also be found at [Docker Hub](https://hub.docker.com/r/stats285/elasticluster/)

 * We will be using `stats285/elasticluster` image to build a container later in Part-3.
 So, go ahead and pull this image to your local machine (laptop).